Main Content

 This property is read-only.

-Labels table, specified as a MATLAB® table.
+Labels table, returned as a MATLAB® table.
 Each variable of Labels corresponds to a label defined for the set.
 Each row of Labels corresponds to a member of the data source.
 The row names of Labels are the member names.

 Data Types: table